28anmol/roguelike_game/README.md

 ## 📸 Screenshots

-## 💖 Credits
+## 💖 ACredits

 **Ignacio Oyarzabal**
 Followed the following tutorial: [Visit Tutorial](https://dev.to/ignaoya/the-c-roguelike-tutorial-part-0-the-setup-1pfo)
+Please feel free to contribute, fork or use it as a learning project.